japila-books/apache-spark-internals/docs/rdd/HashPartitioner.md

 = HashPartitioner

-*HashPartitioner* is a xref:rdd:Partitioner.adoc[Partitioner] for hash-based partitioning.
+*HashPartitioner* is a rdd:Partitioner.md[Partitioner] for hash-based partitioning.

 HashPartitioner is used as the default Partitioner.